HassanMunene/AirBnB2/README.md

 ## Using import *
 this is considered a very dangerous practice in production code.
 But if used then in that case the **__init__.py** should not be empty but it must include all the list of modules to load

+in python there are two types of imports. relative and absolute imports

+### Absolute import
+this is importing a module startng from the root directory of your project

+### Relative import
+this refers to importing a module relative to the location of the importing module. this are used when importing module that is part of the same package or modules as the imporitng module